Porcelain or Natural Stone? Which is best? It’s a question that we get asked a lot!

 2. Longevity & Maintenance

-There is typically no need to seal porcelain paving tiles as the non-porous slabs prevent any excess moisture from building up, meaning that your paving will not be prone to any build-up of moss or algae and you won’t need to worry about any excess rainwater or accidental spillage causing any unwanted growths.
-The low-maintenance paving slabs can simply be wiped clean with a damp cloth to remove any dirt or spills and for added protection, we recommend using the LTP Porcelain Tile Protector to help release anything which may have dried onto the slabs, however, as porcelain tiles are non-porous, anything that is likely to leave a stain won’t seep into the stone in the same way that it would in natural stone, meaning that it will remain on the surface and can be removed without too much hassle!
+For added protection, we recommend using the LTP Porcelain Tile Protector to help release anything which may have dried onto the slabs.
+As porcelain tiles are non-porous, anything that is likely to leave a stain won’t seep into the stone in the same way that it would in natural stone, meaning that it will remain on the surface and can be removed without too much hassle.

-Porcelain paving will save you plenty of time and money in the long run, as natural stone will need to be re-sealed every 1-2 years and will often require a specialist cleaning product to remove any staining which are both things that you won’t need to consider when choosing porcelain.
+As a result, Porcelain paving will save you plenty of time and money in the long run, as natural stone will need to be re-sealed every 1-2 years and will often require a specialist cleaning product to remove any staining.

 3. Colours & Finishes